emqx/neuron-docs/en_US/south-devices/opc-ua/policy.md

 OPC UA Users can log in to the OPC UA server using a self-signed Certificate.
 The certificate and Key must meet the following conditions:

-* CERTIFICATE and KEYFILE must be set together;
+* CERTIFICATE and KEYFILE must be set together.

-* Certificate must be generated in standard X.509v3;
+* Certificate must be generated in standard X.509v3.

-* The SAN field in Certficate must contain `URI:urn:xxx.xxx.xxx`，`xxx` is the custom part;
+* The SAN field in Certficate must contain `URI:urn:xxx.xxx.xxx`，`xxx` is the custom part.

 * The Certificate file and Key file must be encoded in DER format.